genome-spy/genome-spy/docs/grammar/transform/regexExtract.md

 # Regex Extract

-RegexExtract filter extracts and adds one or more new fields to the data by using a regular expression.
+RegexExtract extracts and adds one or more new fields to the data by using a regular expression.

 ## Parameters